Skip to main content

 Wednesday, May 15, 1:30-2:30 p.m., via Zoom

 Author Nghi Nguyen, also known by the pen name N.N.
-Nicky, delves into the inspirations and backgrounds behind his debut novel, Red Oak: A Collection of Short Stories.
+Nicky, discusses the inspirations and backgrounds behind his debut novel, Red Oak: A Collection of Short Stories.

 Montgomery College AANAPISI Info

-Ways for Employees and Students to Contribute to the MC AANAPISI Planning Group
+Ways for employees and students to contribute to the MC AANAPISI Task Force

-Our Planning Group is opened to everyone at the College regardless of your ethnicity and background.
+Our Task Force is opened to everyone at the College regardless of your ethnicity and background.

-We meet once a month and work together to find resources to help and connect the AANAPISI employee and student populations at MC.
+We meet once a month and work together to find resources to help and connect the AANHPI employee and student populations at MC.
 These resources include conferences, scholarships, grants, and financial supports.

-Some of the AANAPISI Planning Group's objectives include:
+Some of the AANAPISI Task Force objectives include:

 • Research resources and services students may need to enhance their holistic experience at MC